-Self-raising flour – No, do not substitute flours in a recipe.
-If you do, the consistency of the bakes will be different.
-Self-rising flour is flour that has a leavening agent – baking powder – and salt added to it during packaging.
+Self-raising flour – Self-rising flour is flour that has a leavening agent – baking powder – and salt added to it during packaging.
 Since the ingredients are evenly distributed throughout the flour, you will get the same nice lift to your baked goods every time you use it.
-If you don’t have self-rising flour and you have a recipe that calls for it, you can make your own by combining 1 cup all purpose flour with 1 teaspoon baking powder and 1/4 teaspoon salt.
+If you don’t have self-rising flour and you have a recipe that calls for it, you can make your own by combining 1 cup plain flour or top flour with 1 teaspoon baking powder and 1/4 teaspoon salt.
 Similarly, if you only have self-rising flour, you can reduce the baking powder and salt called for in a recipe that uses standard all purpose flour.
 It is not advisable to use self-raising flour in place of normal flour because the ratio of flour:leavening agents will be changed.

 Sugar – Unless otherwise stated, I use caster sugar for baking.